 Treenests and tiny architecture

 The Wowhaus pair have also created works that fall somewhere between architecture and whimsy.
-Their collaboratively-built Treenests are a “rough-hewn variation” on a tree fort that have been built across the country using material found within walking distance of the individual tree and which make no penetrations into the tree.
+Their collaboratively-built Treenests are a “rough-hewn variation” on a tree fort that has been built across the country using material found within walking distance of the individual tree and which make no penetrations into the tree.

-The couple has created a lot of tiny architecture and much of it sits on their property today: the caddyshack from a historic miniature golf course they created for a San Francisco neighborhood now acts as storage for their sporting equipment; a solar-powered micro radio studio that at one point broadcast the audio archive of a day on Market Street in San Francisco, these days houses overnight guests.
+The couple has created a lot of tiny architecture and much of it sits on their property today: the Caddyshack from a historic miniature golf course they created for a San Francisco neighborhood now acts as storage for their sporting equipment; a solar-powered micro radio studio that at one point broadcast the audio archive of a day on Market Street in San Francisco, these days houses overnight guests.